 Tracking the history of Arizona’s boom and bust towns.
 Bisbee and Globe survived, Helvetia and Ruby didn’t.

 Gordon Hirabayashi objected to how Japanese Americans were treated in World War II.
 His fight took him from the Supreme Court to a prison camp in Arizona.

 A collection of lead crosses and swords found near Tucson has led to a nearly century-old controversy: Was a Roman colony established in the area around C.E.
 800?
 Some are convinced it proves that Romans settled in the area; others say it’s a hoax.

 The Battle of Picacho Pass on April 15, 1862, was the westernmost engagement of the Civil War.
-Some say it was just a “skirmish,” but each year, it’s brought back to life a dedicated group of re-enactors.
+Some say it was just a “skirmish,” but each year, it’s brought back to life by a dedicated group of re-enactors.

 We climbed aboard Union Pacific’s historic steam locomotive known as The 844 in 2012 to talk with the engineer and record the sounds of the legendary iron horse.